DavidKrau/terraform-provider-simplemdm/docs/resources/devicegroup.md

 ### Optional

 - `attributes` (Map of String) Optional.
-Map of Custom Configuration Profiles and Values set for this device group
+Map of Custom Configuration Profiles and values set for this Device Group
 - `profiles` (Set of String) Optional.
-List of Custom Configuration Profiles assigned to this device group
+List of Custom Configuration Profiles assigned to this Device Group

 ### Read-Only